Walking Control Based on Step Timing Adaptation: Discussion

-The following points can be deduced from our experimental results: \begin{itemize} \item \textit{Generality} Without modulating the CoP at each control cycle to control the CoM or DCM, we could generate robust gaits by adapting step timing and location.
+\begin{itemize} \item \textit{Generality} Our approach can generate robust gaits without modulating the foot CoP.
 This suggests that our approach can be used for biped robots with active ankles, passive ankle, or point contact foot.
 We successfully used the controller to control an underactuated biped robot with passive ankle joints and prosthetic feet.
-Moreover, as we have discussed in Section \ref{Fundamentals}, optimizing for the DCM offset over one step is enough to always keep the robot in a viable state (if such a state exists).

-\item \textit{Computational efficiency} The size of the optimization problem drastically decreases compared to an MPC approach with several preview steps.
-In fact, by considering the DCM offset as a decision variable in our optimization problem, we need not integrate the motion forward over several time steps to preserve a sufficient condition of viability \cite{wieber2016modeling}.
-This results in a very small sized QP compared to common optimization-based walking controllers \cite{kajita2003biped,wieber2006trajectory,diedam2008online,herdt2010online}, typically at least an order of magnitude smaller in the number of decision variables.
+\item \textit{Computational efficiency} The size of our optimization problem is drastically smaller than typical MPC approaches using several preview steps \cite{kajita2003biped,wieber2006trajectory,diedam2008online,herdt2010online}, at least an order of magnitude smaller in the number of decision variables.
+Viability is ensured by optimizing the DCM offset without the need to integrate the motion forward over several time steps \cite{wieber2016modeling}.

-\item \textit{Controller receding horizon length} A very interesting question that should be carefully answered by MPC-based walking controller designers is \cite{zaytsev2015two} : \textit{how far ahead in time shall our controller optimize motion for?} We showed in this paper that by only looking at the end of the current step in the controller, the robot is able to recover walking from any viable state.
-Interestingly, analyses on human walking experiments agree with this argument for many cases such as normal walking with the change of step location and width and even in the presence of obstacles \cite{patla1997and,patla2003far}.
-Although, when walking becomes very challenging and constrained, such as walking on stepping stones, subjects look two steps ahead \cite{patla2003far}.
+\item \textit{Controller receding horizon length} Our paper provides an answer to an open question for MPC-based controllers: \textit{how far ahead in time shall our controller optimize motion for?}\cite{zaytsev2015two}.
+It is only sufficient to look at the next step to recover walking from any viable state.
+Interestingly, several reported experiments on human walking seem to support this argument, even in the presence of obstacles \cite{patla1997and,patla2003far}.
+However, if the terrain is very difficult or constrained (e.g. walking on stepping stones), humans seem to look two steps ahead \cite{patla2003far}.

-\item \textit{Importance of step timing adaptation} Our experiments show that timing adjustment significantly increases the walking robustness.
-Measuring the DCM enables us to adjust the step location in the direction of an external disturbance, while step timing adaptation helps us to regain the balance very fast.
-Since the DCM diverges exponentially with time, timing adjustment can improve robustness exponentially.
-This is the key point that shows the major role of timing adjustment in recovering from external disturbances.
-Fast recovery from large external disturbances with a full humanoid robot extends previous push recovery implementations that take one step \cite {pratt2012capturability}, or several steps \cite{feng2016robust} without timing adaptation.